Log in with RealMe

 Transitory applications can range from banners and flags to stationery and meeting room-naming conventions, and may include agency specific signage, logos, images and artwork.

-Logos should be clearly on display in reception areas or on a main directory board, following the New Zealand Government brand.
+Logos should be clearly on display in reception areas or on a main directory board, with the New Zealand Government logo at the top, followed by the same size, or smaller sized individual agency logo.

 An example of secondary branding, the Treasury logo on frosted glass where it can be moved if they leave the space.